Kimberley Western Australia: We hiked, canoed and cruised

 Keep River National Park

-Keep River National Park, located in the Northern Territory about 70 kilometres from Kununurra.
-The stunning landscape looks like a lusher, miniature version of the Bungle Bungles.
-The hiking trails wind through sandstone escarpments, ridges, and gorges.
-The park also has two campgrounds with basic facilities.
+We from drove to the Keep River National Park. which is 70 kilometres from Kununurra.
+The park is stunning and looks like a lusher, miniature version of the Bungle Bungles.
+There are hiking trails through the sandstone escarpments, ridges, and gorges.
+We saw the two campgrounds, nice in the bush with basic facilities.

 Keep River National Park is not in the Kimberley region Australia, it is in the Northern Territory about 70 kilometres from Kununurra and 420 from Darwin.
 The landscape is stunning and looks like a lusher Bungle Bungles.
 The walks are along sandstone escarpments, ridges, and gorges.
 There are two camping sites with basic facilities and fantastic hiking trails.